TranPhucVinh/C/Application layer/HTTP/TCP/README.md

 * ``tcp-server.c``

 TCP client sends the entered string to TCP server.
 TCP server can't receive the message from one more TCP client.

+TCP sockets program can be used to inter process communication.